moehoshio/NekoLauncher/readme.md

 prerequisites:
 std >= c++20
-Theoretically Qt5.6.0 ? (i dont know) (6.6 is the tested version)
+Theoretically Qt5.6.0 ? (i dont know) (6.6 & 6.8 is the tested version)
-Theoretically Cmake3.20 or above (3.29 is the tested version)
+Cmake3.20 or above (3.29 is the tested version)
 libcurl 7.0.0 or above (8.1 is the tested version)
 openssl 3.0.0 or above (3.4 is the tested version)